EmergentSystemLabStudent/aioi_dataset/README.md

-# Real speech dataset in the emergent systems laboratory.
+# Japanese native speech dataset

 ## Infomation
-Name: Aioi dataset
+Name: AIOI dataset
-Author: Ryo Nakashima
-Subject: Kaede Hayashi
-The data consists of 60 spoken sentences comprised of five words, and five vowels.
+The AIOI dataset consists of 60 spoken sentences combined 5 words of 5 Japanese vowels, such as {aioi, aue, ao, ie, uo}.
-Five artificial words {aioi, aue, ao, ie, uo}, which contain five Japanese vowels {a, i, u, e, o} were prepared.
-By connecting the words, 30 sentences that included all possible two-word sentences, e.g., “aioi ao,” “aue aue,” and “ie aioi,”;
-and five three-word sentences, i.e., “ie ie uo,” “uo aue ie,” “ao ie ao,” “aue ao ie,” and “aioi uo ie” were prepared.
+By connecting the words, 30 sentences that included all possible two-word sentences, e.g., “aioi ao,” “aue aue,” and “ie aioi,” and 5 three-word sentences, such as  “ie ie uo,” “uo aue ie,” “ao ie ao,” “aue ao ie,” and “aioi uo ie” are prepared.
-Each sentence was read by a native Japanese speaker twice and recorded in the dataset.
+Each sentence is spoken twice by a native Japanese speaker  and recorded in the dataset.

 ## File list